HarshadRanganathan/ireland-immigration-board/docs/irp.md

 Last Updated: 15-Aug-2020

-#### **2. I have registered for IRP but haven't received my card yet.
-Can I travel in and out of Ireland before I receive my IRP card?**
+#### **I have registered for IRP but haven't received my card yet.
+What if I want to travel and return to Ireland before I receive my IRP card?**

 The Irish Residence Permit is issued to non-EEA nationals who have permission to reside in the State for more than 90 days.